 How to Re-Pot a Boston Fern

 The Boston fern is one of the most versatile plants.
-With their beautiful long, lacy fronds, you can quickly grow them inside the living room, wrap-around porch, or in the hanging baskets.
-But, do you know how to re-pot a Boston Fern?
-Additionally, you should also learn when to re-pot a Boston Fern.
+With their beautiful, long, lacy fronds, you can quickly grow them inside the living room, on a wrap-around porch, or in hanging baskets.
+But do you know how to re-pot a Boston Fern?
+Additionally, it would be best to learn when to re-pot a Boston Fern.

 Boston Ferns in General

-Boston fern is one of the most popular and versatile houseplants that doesn’t demand a specific environment and require minimal care.
+Boston Fern is one of the most popular and versatile houseplants that doesn’t demand a specific environment and requires minimal care.
 You can plant them indoors all year round and outside your home during the warm seasons.
-In short, they are hardy and low maintenance houseplants.
+In short, they are hardy and low-maintenance houseplants.

-However, since the houseplant is a vigorous grower, you need to re-pot Boston ferns every two or three years.
+However, since the houseplant is a vigorous grower, you must repot boston fern every two or three years.
 This sturdy, independent houseplant can easily tolerate re-potting when it begins to outgrow.
-Below, I will explain how and when to re-pot Boston ferns, as well as valuable tips to keep your houseplant thriving.
+Below, I will explain how and when to re-pot Boston ferns and valuable tips to keep your houseplant thriving.

 Benefits of Repotting Boston Fern

 Repotting Boston fern is easy and helps you to keep your houseplant thriving.
-Like any other fern, Boston ferns tend to get dry during winters, and you want to avoid having them sitting in the water.
+Boston ferns tend to get dry during winter, and you want to avoid having them sit in the water like any other fern.
 Repotting Boston fern is the best way to keep your houseplant away from other invasive plants that could damage it.
 Moreover, it will also keep your houseplant from becoming stressed because of the poor conditions.

 Another benefit of Boston ferns is their adaptability.
-They are among the most adaptable houseplants in terms of where they need to be placed.
+They are among the most adaptable houseplants regarding where to place them.
 For example, if you have planted a Boston fern in a small pot, it will perform well even if you re-pot Boston fern into another enclosed space.
 It means re-potting Boston fern also helps you to keep your houseplant away from harsh weather elements.

 When to Re-pot a Boston Fern

 Some vigorous growing ferns require re-potting more often when they begin outgrowing.
 Similarly, Boston ferns require re-potting at least two to three years.
-However, they show plenty of signs to indicate that your houseplant requires a broader and more prominent space to grow.
+However, they show plenty of signs indicating that your houseplant requires a broader, more prominent space to grow.

-In other cases, when the container is so packed with the plant roots, water runs straight through the drainage holes that cause the plant to wilt quickly.
-Furthermore, if your Boston fern is root-bound, it can crack through the container.
-So, it is good to re-pot Boston fern before this happen.
+In other cases, water runs straight through the drainage holes when the container is packed with the plant roots, causing the plant to wilt quickly.
+Furthermore, your Boston fern can crack through the container if it is root-bound.
+So, it is good to re-pot Boston Fern before this happens.

 What Should You Consider Before Repotting Boston Fern?

-So, it is best to re-pot Boston fern into a container that is only a few inches larger than the current container, ensuring that the soil mix remains soil lightly moist.
-In this regard, you can use any container but make sure that it has drainage holes in the bottom.
+So, it is best to re-pot Boston fern into a container only a few inches larger than the current container.
+In this regard, you can use any container, but ensure it has drainage holes in the bottom.
 It is recommended to use plastic containers, as they keep the soil moist for longer than terracotta.

 How to Re-pot Boston Fern

-Finally, before you re-pot Boston fern, make sure to water it more frequently and wait for a couple of days.
-It will keep the soil moist and makes e Boston fern re-potting process easy.
-As I mentioned above, make sure you have a new container that is only a few inches larger (at least two or three inches) than the current container.
-When planting your water Boston fern, avoid placing it in a pot with a larger diameter to ensure that the soil doesn’t store more water than your plant needs.
+Finally, water it more frequently before you re-pot Boston fern and wait a few days.
+It will keep the soil moist and simplify the Boston fern re-potting process.
+As mentioned above, ensure you have a new container that is only a few inches larger (at least two or three inches) than the current container.
+Avoid planting your Boston fern in a pot with a larger diameter so the soil doesn’t store more water than your plant needs.

-Now, take the fresh potting soil and fill your new container about two to three inches with it.
+Now, take the fresh potting soil and fill your new container about two to three inches.
 Carefully remove the houseplant from its container and place it in the center of the new pot.
 Now, add the potting soil around the plant.
 Adjust the potting soil in the bottom of the pot.
 Ensure you planted your Boston fern at the same depth it was planted before in the previous pot.
-Avoid planting your houseplant too deeply as it can cause root rot and kill your plant.
+Avoid planting your houseplant too profoundly, as it can cause root rot and kill your plant.

-Once you have re-potted the Boston fern, water it thoroughly and place it in a place where it doesn’t get direct light for a couple of days.
+Once you have re-potted the Boston fern, water it thoroughly and place it where it doesn’t get direct light for a few days.
 Then, once it starts thriving in the new container, you can move it to its original location and resume regular maintenance.

 How to Care Boston Fern About Repotting

-Now, since you have re-potted Boston fern to its new pot, you have to keep the soil moist to keep it thriving.
-In this regard, water it with lukewarm water until the water starts dripping through the drainage holes.
+Since you have re-potted Boston fern to its new pot, you have to keep the soil moist to keep it thriving.
+In this regard, could you water it with lukewarm water until it drips through the drainage holes?
 After that, let your houseplant drain thoroughly.
-Also, make sure to not fertilize your newly re-potted Boston fern for at least six months.
+Also, ensure that you do not fertilize your newly re-potted Boston fern for at least six months.

-Moreover, after re-potting Boston fern, keep in mind that it does well in deep or partial shade.
+Moreover, after re-potting Boston fern, remember that it does well in deep or partial shade.
 So, make sure to keep it from direct sunlight.
 To avoid root rot, make sure the soil is properly draining.
 Once your houseplant is established in its new pot, fertilize no more than once a month.

 What to Do If Boston Fern Freezes After Repotting?